chrisgomelan/Final-Project/README.md

 - Hard - For those seeking a real challenge, the hard mode offers 5 difficult questions that will put your advanced C++ syntax knowledge to the test.
 Expect questions related to unions, file handling, structures, and other advanced concepts.

+**Attempts**
+The game provides you with three attempts for each question.
+If you answer correctly on your first try, you'll receive a (1) point for that question.
+However, if your initial attempt is incorrect, you can try twice more to get the correct answer.
+Keep in mind that you will not lose points for wrong answers, but multiple attempts may affect your final score.

 **Scoring:**
 Each correct answer will earn you points.
 The score will be calculated based on the number of questions you answered correctly within the chosen difficulty level.

+**Finishing the Game:**
+After completing all the questions in the chosen difficulty level or exhausting your attempts, the game will display your final score.
+After the game ends, you will have the option to play again and select a different difficulty level.

+**TAKE NOTE**
+There is no time limit for answering the questions, so feel free to take your time and think through each scenario carefully.
+Whether you're a beginner looking to learn or an experienced programmer wanting to sharpen your skills, this challenge is designed to be both fun and educational.

+## Got feedback for us?
+We love receiving feedback!
+We're always looking to improve our skills and our system.
+So if you have anything you'd like to mention, please email the following developers:

+Ormita, Jhon Carl T. - jcormita000@gmail.com
+Macas, Janella Shaine G. - macasjanella@gmail.com
+Rosales, Shelou Mae O. - osalesshelou81@gmail.com
+Gomelan, Christian G. - christiangomelanfog123@gmail.com

+**Rate your experience!**
+We highly value your feedback and would appreciate it if you could take a moment to rate your experience with us.
+Kindly visit the following link to share your thoughts: https://forms.gle/jb4dj1mPS7Y4LfHQ6

+This final project, titled "Syntax Identification Game," is intended for submission to our esteemed Computer Programming professor, Professor Gecilie Almirañez.
+The game is designed to test and enhance our C++ syntax skills through interactive challenges and exercises.

+This game is completely free.
+Please share it with anyone who will find it useful for practice.